idahh02/README.md/README.md

 ## OBJECTIVE

-  The objective of Blood Bank Web Application is to develop an efficient donor management in healthcare service.
+  The objective of Blood Bank Web Application is to develop an efficient donor management in the healthcare service.
 This web application encompasses a comprehensive system that seamless   integrates with healthcare institutions to facilitate efficient collection, processing, storage, and distribution processes.
 Futhermore, this web application also implement the           features for real-time tracking of blood products, minimizing delays and ensuring timely responses to healthcare professionals blood requests.

 ## FEATURES AND FUNCTIONALITY
 ## ENTITIY RELATIONAL DIAGRAM (ERD)